 Failure to comply with the requirements set in this ordinance could result in a fine of up to $100.

 Winter Operations: Mailbox Damage Policy

-No mailbox or post will be considered for replacement if the post shows structural decay, deficient installation or was placed too close into the pavement edge.
-Sprinkler systems within the City's right of way are not permitted and will not be replaced, repaired or reimbursed by the City.
+No mailbox or post will be considered for replacement if the post shows structural decay, deficient installation, or was placed too close to the pavement edge.
+Sprinkler systems within the City right of way are not permitted and will not be replaced, repaired, or reimbursed by the City.
 The Director of Public Works or a designated representative is authorized to use reasonable discretion in resolving matters involving unusual circumstances.